mcurkovic/backend-coding-challenge/solution/README.md

 ./solution/./gradlew bootRun

 # Solution
 All user stories are covered by solution.
 Simple client side validation is implemented using pattern validation (date, amount of expense) and standard required field validation.
-Additional full validation is done serverside.
+Additional full validation is done server-side.
-Security is implemented using Basic Authenitcation mechanism.
-Basic authenticaiton properties can be edited in ./solution/src/main/resources/applicatin.properties configuration file.
+Security is implemented using Basic Authentication mechanism.
+Basic authentication properties can be edited in ./solution/src/main/resources/applicatin.properties configuration file.

 Technology stack used:
 - Spring Boot